 JMRI can be very useful in model railroading and is highly recommended.
-Decoder Pro is great for programming locomotives greatly simplifying the process.
+Decoder Pro is great for programming locomotive CV’s, simplifying the process and storing the programming information for later changes.
 It can also be used to set up other devices.
-It is essential for set up of the Tower Man and Tower Controller II from RR-CirKits.
-Panel Pro is used to actually control the model railroad layout.
+It is essential for set up of the Tower Man and Tower Controller Mark II from RR-CirKits.
+Panels made with the Layout Editor and Panel Pro are used to actually control the model railroad layout.

 The icons with two dots show the status of the uncouplers, green dots lined with the track mean the uncoupler will not affect rolling stock.
 The red dots at 90 degrees means the uncoupler is activated.
 Touching the icon changes the position of the uncoupler.

-This is another panel produced with the panel editor.
+This is another panel produced with the Control Panel Editor.
 This one also shows current turnout position and occupancy and also adds the signal status.
 This panel is used to create the signal logic.
 Turnout position can be changed here as well.
-Signal position can be changed here as well.
-It is not complete.
-I will update this panel to accommodate new signals as I add them.
+It is not complete, I update this panel to accommodate new signals as I add them.

 There is quite a lot of work involved in using JMRI in this manner.
 There are tables for turnouts and sensors and signal logic which must be set up before or during the panel creation.
 All the panels and tables are inter-dependent, so changes should be well thought out and naming conventions should be standardized.